KxSystems/docs/docs/cloud/aws/index.md

 #### Metadata function response times

-We also look at metadata function response times for the file system.
+We also look at metadata function response times for the filesystem.
 In the baseline results below, you can see what a theoretical lowest figure might be.

-We deliberately did not run metadata tests using very large data sets/files, so that they better represent just the overhead of the file system, the Linux kernel and target device.
+We deliberately did not run metadata tests using very large data sets/files, so that they better represent just the overhead of the filesystem, the Linux kernel and target device.

 function       | latency (mSec) | function   | latency (mSec)